sqonk/phext-datakit/docs/api/Vector.md

 ```php
 public function implode(string $delimier = '', string $subDelimiter = '') : string
 ```
-Join all elements in the vector into a string using the supplied delimier as the seperator.
+Join all elements in the vector into a string using the supplied delimier as the separator.

 This assumes all elements in the vector are capable of being cast to a string.